A History of Shawcraft Models

 Note that despite the move to Iver, the company’s early links with Southall did continue.
-Many years after their move, in the mid 1960s, a Dalek on loan from Shawcraft was often seen on display, on a float at the Southall carnival.
+Many years after their move, in the mid-1960s, a Dalek on loan from Shawcraft was often seen on display, on a float at the Southall Carnival.

 At this point, almost everyone involved with the company had connections with the military and aviation.
-It is not known whether this was a deliberate choice made because of the types of work that they were taking on at this time or whether the management were more comfortable with staff from backgrounds they were familiar with.
+It is not known whether this was a deliberate choice made because of the types of work that they were taking on at this time or whether the management was more comfortable with staff from backgrounds they were familiar with.

 This bias towards aviation-experienced staff paid off around 1952/53 when Shawcraft were commissioned to produce some components for the Somers-Kendal SK-1 – an actual, real lightweight jet aircraft.
 The work was put their way by aircraft designer and ex-test pilot, Hugh M Kendall who had previously worked with Bill Roberts at Miles Aircraft.

 An ash skid, fitted to the plane by Shawcraft actually saved the plane from severe damage when it bellied down the runway after a badly timed retraction of the undercarriage.
 Minor defects prevented the plane from participating in the 1956 Air Races and the aircraft suffered turbine failure while in the air, on 11th July 1957, and was grounded.
-After Storage at Cranfield it passed through various hands but was never restored and did not fly again.
-It’s current whereabouts are unknown.
+After Storage at Cranfield, it passed through various hands but was never restored and did not fly again.
+Its current whereabouts are unknown.